sveltejs/sites/sites/svelte.dev/content/blog/2023-07-01-whats-new-in-svelte-july-2023.md

 If you're already on Node.js 16, it's possible you won't see any breaking changes in your project.
 But be sure to read the [migration guide](https://svelte.dev/docs/v4-migration-guide) for all the details.

-For a full list of all the changes to the Svelte compiler, including unreleased changes, check out the [CHANGELOG](https://github.com/sveltejs/svelte/blob/master/packages/svelte/CHANGELOG.md) (note the new location in the `packages` directory)
+For a full list of all the changes to the Svelte compiler, including unreleased changes, check out the [CHANGELOG](https://github.com/sveltejs/svelte/blob/master/packages/svelte/CHANGELOG.md).

 ## What's new in SvelteKit
 No breaking changes or any big new features in SvelteKit this month.
 But there's lots of awesome bug fixes in the [CHANGELOG](https://github.com/sveltejs/kit/blob/master/packages/kit/CHANGELOG.md)!